Manasess896/X-bot/README.md

 # X-bot
 This is a tweeter (x) bot. it was made using python .
 Its functionality is
   + posting a weather update of a city every morning at 07:10am
   + posting a lunch recipee at 13:20
-  + posting movie details and information after every 1 hour or 2 hours

-				what you need for this code to work is
+  + posting movie details and information after every 1 hour or 2hours what you need for this code to work :
     + Tweeter API key
     + Tweeter API key secret
     + Tweeter access token